Sikhism: Justice and equality

 Sikhism does not differentiate religious obligations by sex.
 God in Sikhism has no sex, and the Sikh scripture does not discriminate against women, nor bar them from any roles.
 Women in Sikhism have been in positions of leadership, including leading in wars and issuing orders or hukamnamas.

-Ten Gurus and Authority
+Ten Gurus and authority

-The term Guru comes from the Sanskrit gurū, meaning teacher, enlightener, guide, or mentor.
-The traditions and philosophy of Sikhism were established by ten Gurus from 1469 to 1708.
-Each Guru added to and reinforced the message taught by the previous, resulting in the creation of the Sikh religion.
-Guru Nanak was the first Guru and appointed a disciple as successor.
-Guru Gobind Singh was the final Guru in human form.
-Before his death, Guru Gobind Singh decreed in 1708, that the Gurū Granth Sāhib would be the final and perpetual Guru of the Sikhs.
+The term "guru" is derived from the Sanskrit gurū, meaning teacher, enlightener, guide, or mentor.
+The traditions and philosophy of Sikhism were established by ten gurus from 1469 to 1708.
+Each guru added to and reinforced the message taught by the previous, resulting in the creation of the Sikh religion.
+Guru Nanak was the first guru and appointed a disciple as successor.
+Guru Gobind Singh was the final guru in human form.
+Before his death, Guru Gobind Singh decreed in 1708, that the Gurū Granth Sāhib would be the final and perpetual guru of the Sikhs.